vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 **8-48.** The making into a samurai of Hirohashi Ichiyūken.
 Ichiyūken worked as a manservant in Lord Ryūzōji Takanobu’s kitchen.
 Due to rancor incurred in a sumo bout, he drew his sword and killed seven or eight men, and was subsequently condemned to commit *seppuku*.
 When Lord Takanobu heard news of the fracas, he exonerated his servant.
 “Men of valor are important in these troublesome times we live.
 He seems to be one with a gallant heart.”
 Lord Takanobu took Ichiyūken to the battle at Anegawa, where he was unmatched in courage and demonstrated many commendable exploits.[^364] At the Battle of Takagi, Ichiyūken penetrated so far into enemy territory that his lord became concerned and detained him by his horse’s side.
 Still, wanting to be the first into the fray he broke off into a run when they had come to a standstill, and the lord was barely able to catch hold of the sleeve of Ichiyūken’s armor.
 Ichiyūken sported many wounds on his head, which he staunched with leaves and bound with a cloth.

+[^364]: A major battle fought on July 30, 1570 near the Anegawa River in northern Ōmi Province \(now Shiga Prefecture\) between the allied armies of Oda Nobunaga and Tokugawa Ieyasu, who defeated the combined forces of Asai Nagamasa and Asakura Kagetake.

 As there were no physicians present, a potion called Ichiyūken’s “black medicine” was mixed with ointment and applied to swellings.
 This concoction was made from grinding navel lint with grains of boiled rice and salt.
 When somebody developed a lesion, it was cut open at the top and the ointment was rubbed into the wound.
 The patient often fainted during this treatment.

 When a swelling appeared on Lord Naoshige’s arm, Ichiyūken requested: “Do show it to me, my Lord.”
 When His Lordship showed him, Ichiyūken pulled out a hidden needle and suddenly proceeded to pierce the lump.
 “What are you doing?\!” cried Lord Naoshige.
 He replied, “Does a minor prick like this cause you pain?”
 Lord Naoshige snatched the needle and slashed Ichiyūken’s cheek with it.
 They did not get along with each other afterwards.
 Ichiyūken was slain in battle under Naoshige’s command during the Hirai offensive at the Suko Castle in the second year of Tenshō \(1574\).